unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/index_en.md

 <img width = "480" src="../images/UTS2_Standard.png">

-UTS2/UinversalToon has been redesigned as an integrated shader (Uber shader), allowing you to do all the work in one Universal Render Piplene/Toon shader.
+Unity Toon Shader has been redesigned as an integrated shader (Uber shader), allowing you to do all the work in one Universal Render Piplene/Toon shader.

 <img width = "300" src="../images/URP_image006.png">